Social media and suicide: Impact of pro-suicidal sites, message boards, chat rooms and forums

 While social media has been prevalent in young adult suicide, some young adults find comfort and solace through these platforms.
 Young adults are making connections with people in like situations that are helping them feel less lonely.
 Although the public opinion is that message boards are harmful, the following studies show how they point to suicide prevention and have positive influences.
 A study using content analysis analyzed all of the postings on the AOL Suicide Bulletin Board over 11 months and concluded that most contributions contained positive, empathetic, and supportive postings.
 Then, a multi-method study was able to demonstrate that the users of such forums experience a great deal of social support and only a small amount of social strain.
 Lastly, in the survey participants were asked to assess the extent of their suicidal thoughts on a 7-level scale (0, absolutely no suicidal thoughts, to 7, very strong suicidal thoughts) for the time directly before their first forum visit and at the time of the survey.
 The study found a significant reduction after using the forum.
 The study however cannot conclude the forum is the only reason for the decrease.
 Together, these studies show how forums can reduce the number of suicides.

 An example of how social media can play a role in suicide is that of a male adolescent who arrived at the emergency department with his parents after suspected medication ingestion in which he attempted to overdose.
 Beforehand, he had sent an ex-girlfriend a Snapchat picture of himself holding a bottle of acetaminophen, which was forwarded to the young male's parents.
 This picture was used by medical experts to establish the time of his ingestion; oral N-acetylcysteine was administered and he was brought to a pediatric care facility, where he had a stable recovery and psychiatric evaluation.

 In 2013, the main cause of nine teen suicides was due to hateful anonymous messages on Ask.fm.

+Although there are concerns that the Internet may be a dangerous platform, where suicidal people might find suicide methods or encouragement to kill themselves, research has shown that the internet is more likely to have a positive than a negative influence.